EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Visual Design

 \subsubsection{Screening View}

-In practice, most of the screening points are set at the entrance and exit of POIs.
-These POIs are either at high risk of infection like entertainment places (i.e., bar, karaoke, game room, etc.) and restaurants, or have high human traffic such as the stations, large shopping malls, and public space (i.e., park, zoo, tourist attractions, etc.).
-Moreover, to deploy screening points more efficiently, managers tend to choose locations where certain types of POIs are denser (e.g., places with many stations and entertainment places).
-Thus, we chose a superimposable scatter plot to display the POI information.
+A superimposable scatter plot is integrated to display POI information (Fig. \ref{fig:screening_view}).
 Users can select one or several types of POIs simultaneously to explore potential screening points.
-To improve the user experience, we allow the user to set up while exploring.
-When the user finds a target region, they can draw selection areas directly on the map or drag markers to the locations of interest, as shown in the screening control panel (Fig.\ref{fig:teaser}-A2).
-After successfully adding a screening point, a mark is generated on the selected grid, indicating that the screening will be performed here.
-Besides, the time range for policy implementation also can be set.
-In the subsequent simulation, all people passing the screening points during the implementation of policy are screened according to the screening model in Section \ref{sec:screeningmodel}.
-Fig.\ref{fig:screening_view} shows an example of screening points that were set.
-The user selected places with a higher portion of entertainment POIs in the central part of Tokyo.
+To achieve E2-iii, the user is allowed to set up while exploring.
+When the user finds a target region, they can draw selection areas directly on the map or drag markers to the locations of interest, as shown in the screening control panel (Fig. \ref{fig:teaser}-A2).
+After successfully adding a screening point, a mark is generated on the selected grid, indicating that screening will be performed.
+The time range for policy implementation can also be set.
+In the subsequent simulation, all people passing the screening points during the implementation of the policy are screened.